HIV Treatment

 What is drug-resistance testing?

-People with HIV should start taking HIV medicines as soon as possible after their HIV is diagnosed.
-But before a person starts taking HIV medicines, drug-resistance testing is done.
+People with HIV should start taking HIV medicines as soon as possible after an HIV diagnosis.
+However, drug-resistance testing is usually performed before a person starts taking HIV medicines.
+Drug-resistance test results help determine which HIV medicines to include in a person’s first HIV treatment regimen.

 How can a person taking HIV medicines reduce the risk of drug resistance?